vigoux/complementree.nvim/README.md

 # Complementree.nvim: a tree-sitter powered completion framework

-This plugin is a _completion framework_ built for neovim, and powered by tree-sitter.
+A tree-sitter powered _completion framework_ built for neovim, configured with functions.

+Features and design goals:
+- Synchronous
+- Configured using functions
+- Syntax-aware completion
+- No autocompletion

 ## Installation